Penile Implants in Charlotte

 What Is a Penile Implant?

 A penile implant is a surgically implanted device that is the solution for men who have erectile dysfunction (ED) due to medical issues.

 Penile implants have been around for over 40 years, with significant technical improvement in the past few years.
-They are the only available treatment that provides a permanent solution for ED, give men the opportunity for spontaneous sexual activity without the need for planning.
+They are the only available treatment that provides a permanent solution for ED, giving men the opportunity for spontaneous sexual activity without the need for planning.
 Penile Implants also eliminate the need to use expensive and potentially embarrassing ED medications.

 An important note about penile implants is that they do not affect penile sensitivity nor do they affect the ability to achieve an orgasm.
 Also, the penile implant is not a penile enlargement, it simply provides a hard and rigid erection.

 There are different types of penile implants that ultimately all serve the same purpose: to provide an on-demand and completely reliable erection for men with ED.
 These are custom sized for each individual.
 The implant is placed inside the penis through a short 30-minute to 1-hour surgery performed by Dr. Ashley Tapscott.
 Once placed, the penile implant is completely hidden within your body, invisible to your partner if closely examined.

 When should I consider getting a penile implant?